Senhit (singer): Eurovision Song Contest

-Senhit represented San Marino in the Eurovision Song Contest 2011 that was held in Düsseldorf with the song "Stand By".
+Senhit represented San Marino in the Eurovision Song Contest 2011 in Düsseldorf with the song "Stand By".
 The song placed 16th out of 19 in one of the Semi-Finals, and as a result, it did not qualify for the final.

 She would have represented San Marino again at the Eurovision Song Contest 2020 in Rotterdam with the song "Freaky!".
 However, the contest was cancelled due to the COVID-19 pandemic.

 Senhit represented San Marino again at the Eurovision Song Contest 2021 with a new song, "Adrenalina".
 The official music video featured a rap section by the American artist Flo Rida.
 However, Team San Marino behind the entry declared that "Flo Rida has been part of the production and is featured in the music video, but it's yet to be decided if he will take part on stage in Rotterdam.
 The rap part will either way remain."
 On 18 May 2021, ahead of the first semi-final, the San Marino delegation confirmed that Flo Rida would be joining Senhit on stage in Rotterdam.
 San Marino was the first country to perform in the second semi-final of the contest, where they finished 9th place with 118 points, qualifying the country for the final.
 In the final, held on 22 May 2021, they were the last to perform, and finished 22nd with 50 points.

+On 8 March 2026, she won San Marino Song Contest 2026, the Sanmarinese national selection for the Eurovision Song Contest 2026, and qualified to represent San Marino for the third time, with the song "Superstar", which was performed alongside English singer Boy George.
+The song failed to qualify in the first semi-final.

 Freaky Trip to Rotterdam

-Leading up to her participation in Eurovision 2021, Senhit released monthly covers of previous winning and non-winning Eurovision songs as part of her #FreakyTripToRotterdam series, giving them new interpretations and perspective in collaboration with Luca Tomassini who directed the videos.
+Leading up to her participation in Eurovision 2021, Senhit released monthly covers of previous Eurovision songs as part of her #FreakyTripToRotterdam series, giving them new interpretations and perspective in collaboration with Luca Tomassini who directed the videos.
 The series ran from July 2020 to May 2021.
 The 11-song collection included: